-If you are a NEW producer purchasing quota for the first time, or if you are an existing producer purchasing another facility, you are required to complete an ACP New Producer/Stakeholder Information Form to be set up as a Licensed producer with an authorized producer number.
-The Board will cancel and issue new Producer Licenses; A limit of one(1) Producer License per Legal Land Location will be issued.
+- If you are a NEW producer purchasing quota for the first time, or if you are an existing producer purchasing another facility, you are required to complete an ACP New Producer/Stakeholder Information Form to be set up as a Licensed producer with an authorized producer number.
+The Board will cancel and issue new Producer Licenses; A limit of one(1) Producer License per Legal Land Location will be issued. - 2.
+The application for Board approval must include the following documentation:

-The application for Board approval must include SELLER BUYER Written notice to reallocate X quota units, with or without facilities ACP Sales Agreement (signed by both parties) \$300 (plus GST) Reallocation Administration Fee (fee is usually paid by the Seller, but the Buyer may also agree to pay, or the amount can be split 50/50; fee is waived if transaction is within family members) ACP Processor Notification of Quota Reallocation Form (signed by Seller &amp; Processor) A letter addressed to Alberta Chicken Producers Board requesting Approval in Principle Financial Institution Release Letter: (If a producer has a registered Financial Institution must release the assignment on the quota and facilities by providing a Release letter to the Board office) On the day, the final payment is received from the Buyer, the Seller must send a letter addressed to Alberta Chicken Producers Board requesting Final Approval Statutory Declaration; notarized by a Commissioner of Oaths Site Plan of your property outlining where your barns are located in proximity to your house and yard layout
+The application for Double application made include e the following documentation.
+SELLER BUYER ✓ Written notice to reallocate X quota units, with or without facilities ✓ ACP Sales Agreement (signed by both parties) ✓ \$300 (plus GST) Reallocation Administration Fee (fee is usually paid by the Seller, but the Buyer may also agree to pay, or the amount can be split 50/50; fee is waived if transaction is within family members) ✓ ACP Processor Notification of Quota Reallocation Form (signed by Seller &amp; Processor) ✓ A letter addressed to Alberta Chicken Producers Board requesting Approval in Principle ✓ Financial Institution Release Letter: (If a producer has a registered Financial Interest or Appointment of Attorney on file, the Financial institution must release the assignment on the quota and facilities by providing a Release letter to the Board office) ✓ On the day, the final payment is received from the Buyer, the Seller must send a letter addressed to Alberta Chicken Producers Board requesting Final Approval ✓ ACP Sales Agreement (signed by both parties) ✓ \$300 (plus GST) Reallocation Administration Fee (fee is usually paid by the Seller, but the Buyer may also agree to pay, or the amount can be split 50/50; fee is waived if transaction is within family members) ✓ Send your Processor the ACP Processor Acceptance of Quota Reallocation Form for signature and provide to ACP office ✓ Statutory Declaration; notarized by a Commissioner of Oaths ✓ Site Plan of your property outlining where your barns are located in proximity to your house and yard layout ✓ Legal Land Location Certificate ✓ APIEMT - 4 page document &amp; Premise ID ✓ If you are a new producer entering the chicken industry, has the Producer Programs Manager been in contact with you to set up an appointment for a farm visit; must be done prior to placement